-- offers an easy, transparent, and flexible process for states to effectively conserve their migratory bird SGCN when they are not in the U.S.; - is a critical complement to in-state investment; - leverages limited state funds;

-- can provide non-federal match for State Wildlife Grants and Pittman-Robertson funds; - identifies strategic, biologically relevant projects with high quality partners; - helps keep species off the Endangered Species Act by addressing annual life cycle conservation needs; and - provides an effective and efficient way to engage in successful conservation partnerships and the NMBCA, the North American Wetlands Conservation Act (NAWCA) and other funding sources.
+- offers an easy, transparent, and flexible process for states to effectively conserve their migratory bird SGCN when they are not in the U.S.; - is a critical complement to in-state investment; - leverages limited state funds; - can provide non-federal match for State Wildlife Grants and Pittman-Robertson funds; - identifies strategic, biologically relevant projects with high quality partners; - helps keep species off the Endangered Species Act by addressing annual life cycle conservation needs; and - provides an effective and efficient way to engage in successful conservation partnerships and the NMBCA, the North American Wetlands Conservation Act (NAWCA) and other funding sources.

 Forty-one states participate in the Program.
-Since its inception, state agencies have contributed almost \$3,900,000 in funding to 24 projects in 11 countries.
+Since its inception, forty-one state agencies have contributed over \$4,000,000 in funding to support the conservation of SGCN through 24 projects in 11 countries.